Affiliate links on Android Authority may earn us a commission. Learn more.

 What is GPT-4 and how does it work?
 ChatGPT's new model explained

-ChatGPT has received a number of small and incremental updates since its release, but none compare to the latest one: GPT-4.
-It introduces a number of under-the-hood improvements to the chatbot’s capabilities as well as support for image input.
+ChatGPT has received a number of small and incremental updates since its release, but one stands out among all of them.
+Dubbed GPT-4, the update brings along a number of under-the-hood improvements to the chatbot’s capabilities as well as potential support for image input.

-Up until this point, ChatGPT has been based on GPT-3.5, which itself is an offshoot of OpenAI’s language model from 2020.
+Up until this point, ChatGPT has been based on the GPT-3.5 language model, which itself is an offshoot of OpenAI’s GPT-3 from 2020.
 So what’s different with GPT-4 and how does it impact your ChatGPT experience?
 Here’s everything you need to know, including how to use GPT-4 in your own chats.

-GPT 4 brings along image inputs for the first time, allowing you to submit visual prompts like a drawing, graph, or infographic.
-It’s also smarter and more creative than its predecessor.
+GPT 4 is one of the smartest and safest language models currently available.
+It's also designed to handle visual prompts like a drawing, graph, or infographic.
 GPT-4 is available via ChatGPT and Bing Chat at the moment, but will also come to other apps soon.
 Keep reading to learn more.

 JUMP TO KEY SECTIONS